samnevis/samnevis.github.io/index.md

 ## About Me

 Hi!
-I'm **John Doe**, a software developer based in New York.
+I'm **Sam Khoshnevis**, a software developer based in New York.
 I have a passion for building efficient and scalable web applications.
 In my free time, I enjoy hiking, photography, and playing chess.

 I have over 5 years of experience working in the software industry, specializing in full-stack development with a focus on modern web technologies like React, Node.js, and Django.